visionjo/pykinship/README.md

 * List of action items (tentative; open to requests and PRs)

+- List of action items (tentative; open to requests and PRs)

 This repo serves as the main set of tools for kinship recognition effort, including the FIW database.
 Besides, the next section is detailed description of database (i.e., data and label) structure.